Meet Bart Durham

 LEARNING TO FLY

 I learned to fly in college at Florida State and got my private pilot license in 1954.
-It was $3 an hour for the plane which included fuel.
+It was $3 an hour for the plane, which included the fuel.
 I would take passengers to help pay for the gas.
-I finished at FSU in 1957.
-The weather and law school in Knoxville ended my flying career.
+I finished at Florida State in 1957.
+The weather and law school in Knoxville ended my flying career for many years.

-I forgot all about it until March of 2006.
-I got back in a plane and now it’s my total passion.
-I have over 300 hours and fly whenever I can.
-I spend some time each week working on an instrument license.
-I have an interest in airplanes in both Nashville and Santa Monica, California.
-They are leased to the flight schools in those cities and fly enough so that the revenue pretty much pays for my own flying.
+I got back into flying in the early 2000s.
+I logged over 400 hours and flew whenever I could.
+I worked on my instrument license and had an interest in planes both in Nashville and Santa Monica, California.
+The planes were leased to flight schools in those cities and were flown enough so the revenue pretty much paid for my own flying.
+Until I had my heart bypass, flying was my total passion.

-The video below is shot from the back seat of a Cessna 172, landing on One Six Right at Van Nuys Airport, the largest general aviation airport in the United States.
+The video below is shot from a Cessna landing on One Six Right at Van Nuys Airport, the largest general aviation airport in the United States.

 MY LOVE AFFAIR WITH FERRARIS